 In high school, I was on the track team.
 I wasn’t the fastest, and I wasn’t the slowest.
 Running was just fun.
 In college, I ran only when required (I played basketball and volleyball at a small school during my freshman and sophomore year).
 Once I stopped playing, I stopped running.
 Until… one morning in a 6 AM Body Pump class my girls in class said I should run with them (before class BTW).
 I did, and the day I made it 5 miles without stopping, I signed up for a marathon.
 There were some doubters, but 18 weeks later, I finished the Chicago Marathon.
 That was in 2004 and I’m still going.
 I love all distances (actually… I hate the 10k, but tell myself that I will love it), but the 5k and half marathon are my favorites.
 Sometimes, I run seeking out a PR, and sometimes, I run for fun.
-Santa Cruz Endurance is the team I race with, and my coach, Coach Michele, keeps me moving, even when I think a new PR is impossible.
+Artete is the women’s team I race with, and my coach, Coach Michele, keeps me moving, even when I think a new PR is impossible.

 In my opinion, BodyPump is the best of all my classes (think lunges).
 It helps in the laps department, and with overall muscular strength and endurance.
 Outside of teaching my classes, I enjoy participating in Yoga (most styles except the meditating/chanting stuff), riding my beach cruiser, looking at my fancy road bike (I will get on that thing… stay tuned), SUPing, and swimming (more laps).